Nawafalzanbaqi/Nawafalzanbaqi.github.io/projects.md

 - **git-project-simulation** – Small project that simulates a real workflow with clean commits.
   <https://github.com/Nawafalzanbaqi/git-project-simulation>

-## Portfolio / Other
+---

+## What I will add next

-Later I will add:
+Soon I plan to add:

 - Python labs and backend mini-projects
 - Frontend experiments and UI components
 - Data analysis notebooks and automation scripts

+When these projects are ready, I will organize them here with short, clear descriptions and links to each repo.